Universal gravothermal evolution of isolated self-interacting dark matter halos for velocity-dependent cross sections: Acknowledgements

 \section{Acknowledgements}

-We thank Toby Opferkuch for many constructive comments on various aspects of this project.
+\fix{We thank the anonymous referee for many useful and constructive comments and suggestions.} We thank Toby Opferkuch for many helpful comments on various aspects of this project.
 The work of NJO was supported in part by the Zuckerman STEM Leadership Program, the Azrieli Fellows Program and by the National Science Foundation (NSF) under the grant No.~PHY-1915314.
 K.~B.~acknowledges support from the NSF under Grant No.~PHY-2112884.
 M.~K.~acknowledges support from the NSF under Grant No.~PHY-1915005.